-LCAP goals, actions, and services influenced by the main themes that emerged from stakeholder engagement activities and with specific input from stakeholders are included below.
-The MUESD is committed to allocating the appropriate funding and staff to meet the District's goals in these critical areas.
+LCAP goals, actions, and services influenced by the main themes that emerged from educational partners' engagement activities and with specific input from educational partners are included below.
+The MUESD is committed to allocating the appropriate funding and staff to meet the district's goals in these critical areas.